Meet the People Bringing ‘Big John’ the Triceratops to Tampa

 We’re pretty thankful she said yes too…

-Big John the Triceratops to go on display at Glazer Children’s Museum in Tampa on May 29, 2023
+Big John the Triceratops NOW on display at Glazer Children’s Museum in Tampa

-“You’re going to be able to come right up close, come up on the sides,” explained Glazer Children’s Museum CEO Sarah Cole.
+“You’re going to be able to come right up close, come up on the sides,” explained Cole.
 “We’re using lights, we’re using sounds, we’re surrounding it with foliage so it will feel like —he’s going to feel real in that space even though it’s a skeleton.
 It’s going to feel like a living, breathing thing.”

-The official announcement that Big John is coming to Glazer Children’s Museum was a huge moment for Cole, even though her team has been keeping it under wraps for the last nine months as they planned the build out of the exhibit.
+The official announcement that Big John was coming to Glazer Children’s Museum was a huge moment for Cole, even though her team has been keeping it under wraps for the last nine months as they planned the build-out of the exhibit.

 Stein was pretty excited too.
 Fun little tidbit–before the initial sale of Big John, he was able to bring a few of the fossilized pieces to Florida for a presentation to the Tampa Fossil Club, so Big John’s arrival in Tampa is kinda sorta a return.

 “When we realized it was coming to the Glazer Children’s Museum, I smiled for 24 hours straight.
 I was very happy it came back to Tampa it came back to Florida,” said Stein.
 “To be in a children’s museum is even better.
 Yes, scientists can still come and study it and yes, scientists can still come and visit it, but more importantly, this is going to be an exhibit geared toward kids.
 This is for the next generation of paleontologists and I’m hoping that will inspire a whole new fleet of paleontologists just like these kinds of bones did when I was a kid.”